The environments of the radio galaxy population in SIMBA: Introduction

 \section{Introduction}

-It is long known that the supermassive black holes~(SMBH) at the centers of the most massive galaxies co-evolve with their host galaxy~\citep{FerrareseMerritt2000,Gebhardt2000,KH2013}.
-Actively accreting SMBHs, or active galactic nuclei~(AGN), can be classified in many ways, but a recent one that is physically motivated is the classification into ``radiative mode'' and ``jet mode''~\citep{HeckmanAndBest2014} AGN.
-Radiative mode (alternatively, ``cold mode'', ``quasar mode'', or ``high excitation mode'') AGN are typically observed at $\fedd\ga 0.01$, where the Eddington fraction $\fedd$ is the accretion rate divided by the Eddington rate for given black hole of mass $\mbh$, and accrete via a geometrically thin, optically thick disk of cold gas~\citep{Shakura1973}.
+It has long been known that the supermassive black holes~(SMBHs) at the centres of most massive galaxies co-evolve with their hosts~\citep{FerrareseMerritt2000,Gebhardt2000,KH2013}.
+Actively accreting SMBHs, or active galactic nuclei~(AGN), can be classified in many ways, with one particularly useful physically motivated classification being that into ``radiative mode'' and ``jet mode''~\citep{HeckmanAndBest2014} AGN.

+Radiative mode (alternatively, ``cold mode'', ``quasar mode'', or ``high excitation mode'') AGN are typically observed to have $\fedd\ga 0.01$, where the Eddington fraction $\fedd$ is the accretion rate divided by the Eddington rate for given black hole of mass ($\mbh$), and accrete via a geometrically thin, optically thick disk of cold gas~\citep{Shakura1973}.
 These AGN are often surrounded by a dusty obscuring structure and emit radiation efficiently across the electromagnetic spectrum.
-Jet mode (alternatively, ``hot mode'', ``radio mode'', or ``low excitation mode'') AGN typically have an inefficient advection dominated accretion flow with $\fedd\la 0.01$ and emit dominantly at radio wavelengths in the form of mechanical jets, and accrete slowly via spherical advection~\citep{Hardcastle2007}.
-A small fraction of radiative mode AGN are observed to produce radio jets.
+Jet mode (alternatively, ``hot mode'', ``radio mode'', or ``low excitation mode'') AGN typically have an inefficient advection dominated accretion flow~(ADAF) via a spherical hot medium~\citep{Hardcastle2007} with $\fedd\la 0.01$, and emit predominantly at radio wavelengths in the form of mechanical jets.
+While radiative mode AGN are typically dominated by emission from the accretion disk, a small fraction of radiative mode AGN are observed to produce powerful radio jets.
 These AGN are referred to as High Excitation Radio Galaxies (HERGs) and are classified by the presence of high excitation lines in their optical spectra~\citep{BestandHeckman2012,Whittam2016,Whittam2018}.
-The inefficiently accreting jet mode AGN commonly have jets, and can be referred to as Low Excitation Radio Galaxies (LERGs) from the lack of high excitation optical lines.
+The inefficiently-accreting jet mode AGN are often classified as Low Excitation Radio Galaxies (LERGs) owing to their lack of high excitation optical lines.